shimaore/huge-play/middleware/client/setup.coffee.md

       else
         @session.sip_profile ?= @session.sip_profile_carrier

-The default transfer context assumes the call is coming from a customer (egress call) and the customer is transfering the call.
+The default transfer context assumes the transfer request is coming from a customer (egress call) and the customer is transfering the call.

       @session.default_transfer_context = [
         @session.profile